beameio/beame-windows-installer/README.md

 * RegisterSiteOnFinish

     Site that is show in the end of the installation in order to allow registration.

+* InstallServiceAs

+    User to install the service as.
+Can be `LocalSystem`, `LocalService`, `NetworkService` or `User`.

+    In case of `User`, the current user will be used and the password will be requested for the service installation.

+    Default is `NetworkService`

 ### Proxy settings